znetstar/tor-router/README.md

 ## Building and Running

 The only installation requirement is node.js.
-Tor will be downloaded when the node modules are installed.
+Tor is bundled with the application.
+To use an external Tor executable use the "--torPath" command line switch or set the "TOR_PATH" environment variable.

 To install run: `npm install`
 To start run: `bin/tor-router`